-Nutribullet just launched its first coffee maker — is it worth it? | CNN Underscored
+NutriBullet just launched its first coffee maker — is it worth it? | CNN Underscored

 After using the Brew Choice for several weeks, we were happy to turn to the pod setting when we had to dash out the door for an early morning meeting or school run or had just a few minutes to snag an afternoon pick-me-up between Zoom calls.
 But for the 9- or 12-cup carafe we require most mornings, it just didn’t produce the robust brew we’re accustomed to.

-If your family has finicky needs when it comes to coffee consumption but you mostly use K-cups and you want to save on counter space, the Brew Choice may be a good option.
+If your family has finicky needs when it comes to coffee consumption but you mostly use K-Cups and you want to save on counter space, the Brew Choice may be a good option.
 But if you plan to brew carafes or like your coffee strong and robust, a more specialized machine is likely a better choice.